browserengineering/book/book/animations.md

-To implement this, replace the `is_paint_command` method on `DisplayItem`s with a new `needs_compositing` method, which is `True` when a visual effect should go in the draw display list and `False` when it should go into a layer.
+To implement this, replace the `is_paint_command` method on `DisplayItem`s with a new `needs_compositing` method, which is `True` when a visual effect should go in the draw display list and `False` when it should go into a composited layer.
 As a simple heuristic, we'll always set it to `True` for `SaveLayer`s (when they actually do something, not for no-ops), regardless of whether they are animating, but we'll set it to `False` for `ClipRRect` commands, since those can't animate in our browser.

 We'll *also* need to mark a visual effect as needing compositing if any of its descendants do (even if it's a `ClipRRect`).
 That's because if one effect is